prebid/prebid.github.io/dev-docs/modules/gdprEnforcement.md

         enforceVendor: true
       }

-7) Don't enforce the user's DeviceAccess consent, but do consider their per-vendor selection, except don't enforce vendor selection for BidderA.
+7) Don't enforce the user's DeviceAccess consent, but do consider their per-vendor selection; don't enforce vendor selection for BidderA.

       ...
       rules: [{